Words of Wisdom on the Eagle Process

 As Advancement Chair, I receive information from an Eagle candidate twice.
 The first time is when the Scout turns in their proposal and the second time is when the Scout submits the completed binder.

 - The proposal is an overview of the project.
-My job to see how do-able the project is and if the project affords an opportunity to show leadership.
-I don’t need to meet with the Scout during this phase but am happy to do so should the Scout have questions.
+My job to see how do-able the project is and if the project affords an opportunity to show leadership, as well as showing planning and development.
+Meeting with the Scout during this phase is not necessary, but may prove beneficial should the Scout have questions.

 - Proposals must be legible and include all signatures before they can be reviewed.
 Care should be taken to show not only the scope of the project but how it benefits the community and how the Scout will show leadership.